 IF YOU TAKE IT SERIOUSLY, IT WILL STRESS YOU OUT.

-My lack of posts lately has been majorly affected by the need to shift my focus and energy into making blogging something more than just a hobby.
-I have so many ideas but I’m mostly doing it all by myself and I’m the only creative person I know, so all details and design sits on my shoulders.
-Well, I kind of have myself to blame because I’m a loner by heart with aspie traits, connecting with people or even turning to others for help doesn’t come very naturally to me.
+My lack of posts lately has been majorly affected by the need to shift my focus and energy to turn blogging into more than just a hobby.
+I can also see a drastic decrease in my followers on social media when I don’t share anything for a while.
+A friend of mine may have suggested me to buy Instagram followers, although it is not my cup of tea.
+Actually, I have so many ideas, but I’m mostly doing it all by myself, so all details and design sit on my shoulders.
+Well, I kind of have myself to blame because I’m a loner by heart and with aspie traits, connecting with people or even turning to others for help doesn’t come very naturally to me.
 It’s probably some control issues that I’m dealing with too.
 Perhaps my first step should be to find a freelance ghostwriter to write my blogs when I’m too busy or not in the right frame of mind to do it myself.
 That way, I could at least ensure the required number of blogs are posted every week, and stop feeling guilty about slacking behind.

 Two years ago I bought a domain for this blog with a vision.
 I also finally found a subject I’m passionate about and that brings me joy to share and write about.
 Buying that domain name was the kickstart, but when it comes to change and the unknown I’m pretty slow at the start.
 I need to be 95% sure of things before I even try to do them.
 And I’m much so guided by feelings.

 IF I DON’T FEEL CONFIDENT, IT’S PROBABLY NOT THE RIGHT TIME.

 But something I’ve faced a lot this year and learned from is that you can’t always wait for confidence to grow.
 You kind of have to water and tend to it.